-Patricia Stephens Due at a civil rights demonstration in front of a segregated theater: Tallahassee, Florida (1963)
+Patricia Stephens Due at a civil rights demonstration in front of a segregated theater in Tallahassee (1963).

 Due, a native of Quincy, Florida, led demonstrations and voter-registration drives in Tallahassee during the height of the Civil Rights movement.
 She was among a group of students from Florida A&M University jailed for attempting to integrate a segregated lunch counter at a Woolworth’s department store in downtown Tallahassee on February 20, 1960.

-Due and 8 of her companions from the Woolworth’s sit-in refused to pay a $300 fine, opting instead to serve jail time.
+Due and eight of her companions from the Woolworth’s sit-in refused to pay a $300 fine, opting instead to serve jail time.
 Martin Luther King Jr. recognized their determination in the struggle for civil rights and sent letters to the jail.
-Other civil rights leaders including Jackie Robinson also contacted the group of 8 in the Leon County Jail.
+Other civil rights leaders including Jackie Robinson also contacted the group of eight in the Leon County Jail.

 Tallahassee Mayor John Marks proclaimed May 11, 2011 “Patricia Stephens Due Day,” recognizing her critical role in and contributions to the Civil Rights movement in Tallahassee and beyond.